 Although born in the southeastern corner of China and didn’t immigrated to the United States until age of 10, I consider myself a full-blooded American.
-Filled with too many aspirations, I am now nearly 30 and still trying to figure out what to do in life.
+Filled with too many aspirations, I am now 30 and still trying to figure out what to do in life.

 I am a graduate from both University of Utah and Weber State University with a Bachelor of Science in Civil Engineering and Bachelor of Science in Accounting, respectively.
 I am also an aspiring writer and wannabe landscape photographer.
 My goal in life is to do what I love and be my own boss.
 One of my many dreams is to have my work one day be published and shared with the world which was fulfilled in 2018 when one of my stories got published.

 I will try to be positive even when all around me is sad and gloomy.
 My optimism is sometimes annoying with the glass is half-full, something is better than nothing, etc.

 Every person has a back story, a story they are dying to tell anyone who will listen.
 For me, it’s the mysterious battle I’ve been dealing with since I was just a toddler.
 Taken to see numerous doctors in the first 3 or 4 years of my life and unable to diagnose the condition that causes lumps in my arms and legs, my mom gave up until one night when I was 3.
 I had developed a high fever and in the middle of the night, my entire body went into a full seizure.

 I didn’t even know I had spent 5 days in the hospital until my mom told the story to her friend a few years ago while we were walking to see the Old Faithful Geyser erupt at Yellowstone.
 My mom did learn a lot from that night, though.
 My body is Calcium deficient and it does not have the ability to absorb Calcium nor Vitamin D, in that matter.